-As you can probably see, this is isn’t by any means a scientific representation of data.
+As you probably can see, this isn’t by any means a scientific representation of data.
 Still, we believe it paints an accurate sensorial picture of this personal journey.

 Data are never only what we see at a first glance, they are never only the hardcore numbers.
-They always come with an often overlooked set of more fluid and nuanced information that therefore requires new forms of representations to be captured fully.
+They always come with an often-overlooked set of more fluid and nuanced information that therefore requires new forms of representations in order to be captured fully.

 “This episode of my life was a total nightmare.
 I lived and breathed ITP and Cooper’s platelet count controlled my life.
 It was only through the data collection that I was able to calm myself down, see the parallels between Cooper’s bruises and my stress level, and stop letting the stress and fear getting in the way of being a healthy person and a good parent.
 I was able to appreciate moments of joy and happiness, unclouded by fears and worries.
 And now I can take back some control over this episode by collaborating on this visualization and musicalization of the most frightening months of my life.” — Kaki

-We are not implying that what you’ve seen can lead to any scientific breakthroughs, it is not the point of our research.
-We believe though, that radical experimentations of this kind, artistic experimentation of this kind, can be a starting point to reconsider what we define as data in the first place
+We are not implying that what you’ve seen can lead to any scientific breakthroughs: this is not the point of our work.
+We believe though, that radical experimentations of this kind, artistic experimentation of this kind, can be a starting point to reconsider what we define as data in the first place.

-Working with Kaki through this journey made me realize even clearly that — to make data faithfully representative of our human nature — we need to start designing ways to include empathy, imperfection and human qualities in how we collect, process, interpret and display them.
+Working with Kaki during this journey made me feel even more deeply that — to make data faithfully representative of our human nature , we need to start designing ways to include empathy, imperfection, and human qualities in how we collect, process, interpret, and display them.

 (1) We premiered the project at the STIR Experience Lab in San Francisco, an inspiring conference attended by a selected group of visionary healthcare executives, where Kaki played live in front of the audience.
-At the moment we are looking for potential collaborations with healthcare institutions to turn this exploratory approach into actual innovations to empower patients and families when dealing with a disease.
+We are currently looking for potential collaborations with healthcare institutions to turn this exploratory approach into actual innovations to empower patients and families dealing with illness or disease.

 (3) P.S.
-A HUGE Thank you to Kaki King for being my friend and amazing collaborator, for being a brave explorer and an infinitely creative mind, and for being willing to share with me and you all this very personal journey.
+A HUGE thank-you to Kaki King for being my friend and amazing collaborator, for being a brave explorer and an infinitely creative mind, and for being willing to share with me, and with all of you, this very personal journey.